polkate/tfidf-bert-sentiment/README.md

 ## Results

-The best model was Multilayer Perceptron (MLP).
+The best approach was using tf-idf embeddings.
+Multilayer Perceptron (MLP) results with tf-idf:

 ```
               precision    recall  f1-score   support